St Stephen-in-Brannel: Clubs and societies

 The parish is home to many sports teams, societies and clubs.

 Sports clubs include a bowls team who play on the bowling green at the recreation ground, a cricket team who play their home games at the recreation ground and make use of the new pavilion opened in 2001, and two football teams within St Stephen FC, who play their home games on their pitch in the recreation ground.
 There are also a number of other sports clubs which make use of the sports hall and other facilities at Brannel School.

-St Stephen also has a Scout group, 1st St Stephen, who share a meeting place with 1st Treviscoe-St Stephen Guide group at Trethosa.
-As well as a Guide group, who as of now meets in the primary school.
+St Stephen also has a Scout group, 1st St Stephen, who share a meeting place with 1st Treviscoe–St Stephen Guide group at Trethosa.

 St Stephen Pantomime Company produce a show annually, which is performed in the community centre hall and can attract audiences of up to 200 people per night.

+Cornish wrestling

+St Stephen has been a centre for Cornish wrestling for centuries.
+Eg there is a recorded tournament in St Stephen in 1291.

+The ancient traditional location for wrestling tournaments was the wrestling ring as marked on the 1836 tithe map; this is now the car park for the old primary school.
+Other places used for Cornish wrestling tournaments include: